rust-lang/reference/src/behavior-considered-undefined.md

 does not change anything about the fact that Rust programs must never cause undefined behavior.

-It is the programmer's responsibility when writing `unsafe` code to ensure that it is not possible to let `safe` code exhibit these behaviors. `unsafe` code that satisfies this property for any safe client is called *sound*; if `unsafe` code can be misused by safe code to exhibit undefined behavior, it is *unsound*.
+It is the programmer's responsibility when writing `unsafe` code to ensure that any safe code interacting with the `unsafe` code cannot trigger these behaviors. `unsafe` code that satisfies this property for any safe client is called *sound*; if `unsafe` code can be misused by safe code to exhibit undefined behavior, it is *unsound*.

 <div class="warning">